flutter/website/src/docs/deployment/obfuscate.md

 ```

 If these flags are not listed in the output,
-use `flutter --version` to check your version of Flutter.
+run `flutter --version` to check your version of Flutter.

 ## Reading an obfuscated stack trace